-But the west wing of Lower Belvedere and the Orangery offer access to another garden – the Kammergarten (privy garden).
+But the west wing of Lower Belvedere and the orangery offer access to another garden: the Kammergarten (privy garden).

-- Small baroque garden to hide from the crowds
+- Small Baroque garden with no crowds

-- See also: Belvedere tickets & visitor tips
+- See also:

 The privy garden

-(The Privy Garden in October)
+(The Privy Garden one October)

 The aviaries, pavilions and pergolas that provided private amusement for Prince Eugene and honored guests are largely gone.
 But you might still pop in for three particular reasons.